 MATCHEDASH BAY PROVINCIAL WILDLIFE AREA

-COVID-19 NOTICE: Matchedash Bay remains open for walkthrough access only.
-Under Ontario’s Emergency Declaration individuals must maintain a physical distance of at least 2 metres from others.
-Gatherings of more than 5 people are prohibited.
-Note that the 2 metre rule applies everywhere - parking lots, trails & boardwalks.
+COVID-19 NOTICE: Please note that the 2 metre rule applies everywhere, including parking lots and trails.
 If you are on a narrow trail or boardwalk & others are coming toward you, back up & pass safely.
-Do not use benches & picnic tables.
 Dogs are to be leashed or responsive to immediate recall.
-Do not touch other people’s dogs.
+Check Ontario's emergency declaration for more information.

 Matchedash Bay is an internationally recognized Important Bird Area and Ramsar Wetland of International Importance, especially as Waterfowl Habitat.